 The JTS (hubby, aka Junktion Technical Specialist) removed the screws that were on the bottom side of the padded top.

-While the paint was drying I re-covered the bench seat.
-I shopped for fabric at all my local stores searching for something grain sack looking or Buffalo Plaid (big now) or an airy turquoise and brown print.
 Couldn’t find a thing.
 I stumbled around the workshop and found these sheets.
 They are old ones I was going to use for rags.
 I thought the really muted design with the goldish stripes would work well with the off-white paint and also maintain the neutral look.

-I washed the sheet, cut it to size and stapled it to the seat.
+I washed the sheet, cut it to size and stapled it over the existing padding and fabric cover.
 I laid the newly covered seat on the bench and thought…”This doesn’t look right, it’s sticking out way too far plus the fabric looks crappy”.

 I decided to remove the fabric and the padding….there had to be a wood board under there, right?
 I pulled out about a million staples…okay, maybe a couple hundred.
 The JTS came out to the workshop about the time I was ready to pull my hair out and took over with the staple pulling.
 He’s awesome.

 You can’t see it in this photo but the wood was badly damaged.
 I guess the bench had been left in the rain and the wood was all rippled.
-Okay, now what?
+Now, how to work with that.

-I grabbed a sander, then another sander and I sanded on that top forever.
+I grabbed a sander, then a different sander and I sanded on that top forever.
 There were still a few ripples when I quit but I could work with that.
 I also distressed the bench while I had the sanders out.

-Now that the bench was all white with just a little distressing I had to add something.
-I decided to add a stencil and the color I wanted was a taupy grayish brown.
-Nothing I had was the perfect color so I mixed a brown and gray together to get this color.
-Perfect.
+Now that the bench was all white with just a little distressing it needed something else.
+Something simple.
+I decided to add a stencil and the color I wanted for the stenciled design was a taupy grayish brown.
+Nothing I had was the perfect color so I mixed a brown and gray together to get the perfect color.

 I could have stenciled a large design, big words, flowers…. just about anything…..but I decided to go simple.
 I turned the bench on it’s back and went to work.
 Stenciling is so easy.
 Remember….dry brush, dry brush, dry brush.

-I was going to quit at “sit” but I thought the bench needed just a little something else.
+I was going to quit at “sit”.
 It felt off balance.
 I know, I’m nuts.
 Anyway, I added just a bit of branch in the corner of the seat panel.